 The 70 percent rule is a common term used among many real estate investors when flipping houses.
-Don’t feel bad if you don’t know what it means, because I had never heard of it up until two years ago and I have flipped almost 100 houses.
+Don’t feel bad if you don’t know what it means, because I had never heard of it up until a few years ago and I have flipped more than 200 houses!
 The 70 percent rule is a way to determine what price to pay for a fix and flip to make money.
-Even though I did not know what the 70 percent rule was; what I pay for fix and flips comes very close to the 70 percent rule.
+The 70 percent rule can be a very helpful guide but it is not something I would write in stone and never deviate from.

 What is the 70 percent rule?